ulukfuni/blog/content/blog/getting-started-with-typescript-and-nextjs/index.md

 This is as deep as I got into TypeScript in order to start integrating or building stuff.
 You can look at the official docs [here](https://www.typescriptlang.org/).

-Lets jump into seeing if our new-found prowess in typing can help us with React.
+Let's jump into seeing if our new-found prowess in typing can help us with React.

 I started with the [boilerplate](https://www.vietnguyen.site/getting-started-with-nextjs-styled-components-and-rebass/) I made.
 Next, you should install TypeScript and the types that the other libraries would require.
 Luckily, since we are arriving to the TypeScript movement late, there have been type libraries already written for each library we are using.
 If you are using the boilerplate, you need to do this: